REVIEW: INTELLIGENT, IMAGINATIVE WORK FROM AUSSIES AT 56TH VENICE BIENNALE

 http://kijkruimteforum.wordpress.com/artists-2/natalya-pershina/

-Strange people Never Surender, 2005
+Strange People Never Surender, 2005

 1th Prague Bienniale – curator Aleksandra Arhipova, Moscow